gosnmp/gosnmp/README.md

 License
 -------

-Some parts of the code are borrowed by the Golang project (specifically some functions for unmarshaling BER responses), which are under the same terms and conditions as the Go language.
+Parts of the code are taken from the Golang project (specifically some functions for unmarshaling BER responses), which are under the same terms and conditions as the Go language.
 The rest of the code is under a BSD license.

 See the LICENSE file for more details.